Last Updated on 7 August, 2023

 Also, don’t forget to check out Ethiopian food.
 I have found that when you go to Borough Market you need to arm yourself with a little plan of what food to check out.
 Make sure you check out the list of Borough Market stalls.

 Don’t forget to leave room for dessert!
 Dont leave without checking out Borough Market Chocolate.
 Chocolicious has amazing truffles and chocolates.
 Comptoir Gourmand has French-style cakes and pastries.
 Then you have Gelateria 3Bis which I am addicted to.
 This traditional Italian gelato on steroids!
 Well not literally on steroids but it is SOO good!
+For more details check out our post on best cakes in Borough Market as well as where to get the best gelato in the market.

 You also have the Free From Bakehouse that does gluten, wheat and dairy free cakes and pastries at Borough Market.
 I think I just remembered why I don’t go to the market.
 All this food its just too good it’s freaking scaring my hips.
 Oh well once you are done with the market you can walk off the food along the nearby Thames Path which comes with many a view and many London tourist attractions.